Mechachleopteryx/An-embedded-pattern-matching-language-in-Haskell/README.md

-# A real-time lexical analyzer in Haskell over network stream
+# Rtlex: an embedded pattern-matching language in Haskell based on Glushkov's
+regex-matching algorithm

 **Rtlex** (Real-time [Lexical
 Analyzer](https://en.wikibooks.org/wiki/Compiler_Construction/Lexical_analysis)) is a
-lexical scanner over network stream (or any kind of real-time streams) that executes a monadic action on the fly when a pattern matches some text from the stream.
+real-time lexical analyzer over network stream (or any kind of real-time streams) that executes a monadic action on the fly when a pattern matches some text from the stream.
 To work on real-time streams effectively, it is implemented on the basis of a very efficient [NFA](https://msdn.microsoft.com/en-us/library/e347654k(v=vs.110).aspx) algorithm that can keep matching multiple patterns simultaneously and without [backtracking](https://msdn.microsoft.com/en-us/library/dsy130b4(v=vs.110).aspx), and as